Activities for Kids

 (734) 741–1510

 Gari Stein, founder & director.
 Community music school based in traditional folk music for children from infancy–age 5 and their grown-ups.
-Classes include Sing With Me (music, movement, instrument, & art exploration), mixed-age class Wed. in studio, Nurturing Baby and You for babies to pre-walkers, and Sing, Dance, Play for babies–age 5.
+Classes include Sing With Me (music, movement, instrument, & art exploration), mixed-age class Wed., Nurturing Baby and You for babies to pre-walkers, and Sing, Dance, Play for babies–age 5.
 Outdoor and virtual Music Playgroup through Ann Arbor YMCA.
 Ann Arbor Symphony KinderConcerts at area libraries. [email protected], little-folks-music.com

 Neutral Zone